berkeley-scf/berkeley-scf.github.io/faqs/spas.md

   associated with the SPA.
   - ​Chrome: Settings \> People \> Add person...

-​If you want to keep things simple and bypass the above, you can just log in to your SPA with the expectation that you will not be able to access your personal @berkeley.edu until you restart your browser.
+If you want to keep things simple and bypass the above, you can just log in to your SPA with the expectation that you will not be able to access your personal \@berkeley.edu until you restart your browser.

 ## CalNet Authentication